-In 2018, I left my job as a corporate banker at one of Singapore’s three local banks to work in the same field at a foreign firm.
-So my experience of a Singapore bank is still fairly recent, but I also have a point of comparison, having been with my current European bank for about two years.
+A couple of years ago I left my job as a corporate banker at one of Singapore’s local banks to work in the same field at a foreign firm.
+So my experience of a Singapore bank is still fairly recent, but I also have a point of comparison, having been with my current European bank for a while now.

 I worked for the Singapore bank for about four years after joining straight from university.
 Here’s what I enjoyed and didn’t enjoy – and here’s what’s in store if you’re a graduate about to work for a local bank yourself.

 What's it like working at a Singaporean bank?